Explained by K.J. Schulz, W.F. Cannon, P.K. Sims, and G.L. LaBerge

 On the choice of deposit models

-Exploration has been extensive and is continuing in the Late Archean greenstone-granite terrane, particularly in northern Minnesota, but so far as known, no potentially minable deposits have been discovered.
+Exploration has been extensive and is continuing in the Late Archean greenstone-granite terrane, particularly in northern Minnesota, but so far as is known, no potentially minable deposits have been discovered.
 Massive sulfide deposits of the kuroko type are known in the Canadian part of the Late Archean terrane (Franklin and others, 1981).
+It should be noted that most of the Late Archean greenstone-granite terrane in the Lake Superior region is covered by Pleistocene glacial deposits to depths locally exceeding 200 m.
+This widespread glacial cover has restricted the effectiveness of the geophysical exploration methods used in the region.

 On the delineation of permissive tracts